Share tokens instead of IDs

 Ciphering

-This step uses a Feistel cipher to encrypt and decrypt the integer ID before the Base32 encoding step.
+In practice, we want a cipher that scrambles the mapping, so we use a Feistel cipher to encrypt the integer ID before the Base32 encoding step.
 A Feistel network provides diffusion, where a one-bit change in the input affects all bits of the output.

-For our user tokens, we've set the "domain" space as 326, which matches our imposed token constraint (six Base32 characters).
-Given a preconfigured seed, we can encrypt and decrypt any ID in our domain size.
+For our customer tokens, we've set the "domain" space as 326, which matches our imposed token constraint of six Base32 characters.
 We can set a different seed for each entity type, so they follow different token sequences.
+The "seed" is not a secret; it is hard-coded for each token type to ensure consistent results.

 Cipher